hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdAuth/Sessions.md

 ## SessionRequestContext

 The ``HummingbirdAuth/SessionRequestContext`` protocol requires you include a member `sessions`.
-This is a ``HummingbirdAuth/SessionContext`` type which includes a generic parameter defining what your session object is.
+This is a ``HummingbirdAuth/SessionContext`` type which holds the session data for the current request and includes a generic parameter defining what type this session data is.

 ```swift
 struct MyRequestContext: SessionRequestContext {